The Accidental Dog Behaviourist

 I can’t wait to see what happens next, and it’s all thanks to that big bear, Molly.

 Sadly, Molly isn’t with us anymore.
-I’ll always be sorry that she went through so much stress as I tried to “train” her as a pup, but we got there in the end, and she had many happy years with us after that.
+I’ll always be sorry that she went through so much stress as I tried to “train” her, but we got there in the end, and she had many happy years with after that.

 How has your dog changed your life?
 I’d love to hear your story